WarlightProgramming/cslbot/COMMANDS.md

 #### BANNED CLANS

-A comma-separated list of Warlight clan IDs of banned clans.
+A semicolon-separated list of Warlight clan IDs of banned clans.

 *Sample Args*: "12", "160,161", "ALL"